hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning.md

 * **Bulk Operations are not partition aware**: Bulk export operations will export data across all partitions.

 * **Package Operations are not partition aware**: Package operations will only create, update and query resources in the default partition.

+* **Advanced Elasticsearch indexing is not partition optimized**: The results are correction partitioned, but the extended indexing is not optimized to account for partitions.